justinrgarrard/world-of-naevis.net/docs/game_mastering/loot_tables/sentient_weapons.md

 #### Characteristics

 Sentient weapons are a low-probability result on the loot tables.
+They're best suited for fighters, but other adventurers may qualify to use them via racial or archetype proficiencies.

 * **Martial**: All sentient weapons are [martial weapons](../../character_creation/class/fighter).